 Health professional training in suicide assessment, treatment, and management

-AFSP supports training requirements for primary care and mental health professionals in suicide assessment, treatment, and management.
+AFSP supports training requirements for primary care and behavioral professionals in suicide risk assessment, treatment, and management.

 About the issue

 Health professionals regularly encounter individuals who are at risk for suicide.
-Despite the comorbidity or co-occurrence of mental health conditions and suicide, the vast majority of mental health professionals — a group that includes psychiatrists, psychologists, social workers, licensed counselors, and psychiatric nurses — do not typically receive routine training in suicide assessment, treatment, or risk management.
+Despite the comorbidity or co-occurrence of mental health conditions and suicide, the vast majority of behavioral health professionals—a group that includes psychiatrists, psychologists, social workers, licensed counselors, psychiatric nurses, and substance use professionals and para-professionals—do not typically receive routine training in suicide assessment, treatment, or risk management.
 Primary care providers are also in a unique position to identify patients at risk of suicide and enact appropriate intervention methods.
 Of people who die by suicide, almost half had contact with their primary care provider in the month before death, and three out of every four had contact with their primary care provider in the year before death.

 Our policy position

-AFSP recognizes the training of health professionals in suicide assessment, treatment, and management is a crucial step in preventing suicide.
-Currently, we are focused on supporting state-level legislation and regulatory efforts in order to reach the end goal for such training to be required in all 50 states and the District of Columbia.
+AFSP recognizes that it is crucial to train health professionals in suicide risk assessment, treatment, and management.
+Currently, we are focused on supporting state-level legislation and regulatory efforts to require such training in all 50 states and the District of Columbia.

 To learn more, read our Health Professional Training issue brief.